bhaumiktiwari7/Dynamics/Learning Dynamics with LGNN.md

 Lagrangian graph Neural Networks works to create graphs to represent the physcial systems, which as compared to other neural netowrks is significantly different.

-They analyze the effectiveness of LGNN on numerous models like the "4-link segment, 8- link segment & 16-link segment".
-When looking at rollout energy and energy violation LGNN was able to detect in the 4-link segment but, not on the 8-link or 16-link segment.

-Regardless, the above shows that LGNN is able to effectively learn the system habits and performance.

-So, we see that if LGNN is trained on smaller systems like the 4-link systems it can, eventually, learn the same needed information for larger systems like 8-link and 16-link systems.

-But, we see the constraints of LGNN play into affect when different sizes and bases are used.
-LGNN is still good at analyzing the system but it does still carry constraints due to its simple physical model.

-Lagrangian graph Neural Networks is very universal as it is able to learn very interesting facts about the system like its size, data capacity, and overall structure.
-It does this by being trained on con-current systems, and it continues to learn about physical systems.

 ### 1.2 Training and Learning Functions

 -Training function: update the parameters of LGNN and design it for the physical system to test for the effectivness in demonstrating and graphing dynamics.